 Matched with one of our industry partners, MBA students work as a team, tackling matters of strategic importance.
 They make site visits and attend meetings.
 A nondisclosure agreement gives them access to proprietary information.

 Wherever the company sees an opportunity for growth or has a problem with an existing product line or service, the MBA student team will analyze the case and present its conclusions to senior management.

 Depending on the track, SPP commences in the winter term of students' second year and concludes at the end of spring term.
 From industry and competitor analysis to project definition, market research, and data analysis, students move at business speed.
 They have less than five months before they have to spell out their conclusions.
 After rehearsing in front of communications coaches and faculty experts, MBA student teams sell their recommendations—and themselves!—to key executives at their client.

 Our MBA students have worked with every kind of business: multinational giants, national brands, and many of the regional companies that play a key role in the Pacific Northwest economy.

-Note: finance and securities analysis track students do not participate in SPP, but instead manage the Emerging Markets Fund porfolio.
+Note: finance and securities analysis track students do not participate in SPP, but instead manage the Emerging Markets Fund portfolio.
 Innovation and entrepreneurship track MBAs who qualify for business plan competitions may also elect the Venture Launch Pathway in lieu of the Strategic Planning Project.

-Some of the projects addressed:
+Some of the projects addressed include:

 - Optimal expansion markets for energy distributor